herlo/ssh-gpg-smartcard-config/Linux.md

 Enable your YubiKey's Smartcard interface (CCID)
 ------------------------------------------------

-This will enable the smartcard portion of your YubiKey:: This is not required for YubiKey 4.
+This will enable the smartcard portion of your YubiKey:: This is only required for the YubiKey NEO.

 > \$ ykpersonalize -m82